LukyTheFatGUYYY/Squatch/README.md

 If you decided to help out with the bot and you found a few lines of code that could cause a problem or think you have a better way of doing something then you're more then welcome to create a pull request and show the code you would like to change and explain the difference.

 # To-Do
+* fix the application system

 * Fix the webscraping which can be found at /events/pcbuildhelp.js

-* Also make sure the jointocreate.js, giveaway.js and topic.js are working as best as possible in /toworkon/
+* Also make sure the jointocreate.js, giveaway.js and topic.js are working as best as possible in /files/dont-touch

+* rewrite the ticket system

+* fix the antiswear

 # [Issues](https://github.com/MrXez/Squatch/issues)
 If you found any issues that are related to the bot, then you can create an [issue](https://github.com/MrXez/Squatch/issues).

 # Currently Known Issues
-* Help doesnt list the commands in the selected category
+* both the staff and partner applications are broken
-* the management commands doesnt fully work
+* the images for all of the moderation commands are bugged out
-* Most of the bot needs to be updated to V13
+* im trying to figure out how to get deletemsg.js to work since it requires discord links to delete the messages
+* ticket doesnt work, plan to rewrite it after i finished most of the other things
-* Leveling doesnt work
+* antiswear doesnt work
+* the verification code stopped automatically giving member role to bot accounts and letting them bypass the verification

 # How to install the bot